[DIY] Scrubby-Doo.H2 : a Recirculating Carbon Filter for Bambu H2 3D Printer

 It doesn't interfere with the AMS, which can still be installed on top of the hat.

 The toolhead, chute and bed plate remain visible when looking down into the printer.
 Even when an AMS sits on top of the glass.
-Something I find extremely useful when monitoring or debugging prints.
+Very useful when monitoring or debugging prints.

-Any spot not used by the fan and the carbon filter is available as a storage nook, to keep nozzles, tools and bits handy.
+A few storage spots are available, to keep nozzles / tools / bits handy.
 2 removable storage bins can also be positioned in the front, though they'll obstruct vision:

-The filtered air exhausts on the right side, away from the prints, to avoid any induced warping when printing ABS.
-That approach has been working wonders on my P1S for the last 3 years, so same design principle here.
+The filtered air exhausts on the right side, away from the prints, to avoid warping when printing ABS.
+That approach has been working wonders on my P1S for the last 3 years.
+View from inside:

 Why ?

-Not only does 3D printing emit toxic fumes (PLA included) but printing ABS and ASA also results in everything inside the printer being caked with a thin white translucent coating.
+Not only does 3D printing emit toxic fumes (PLA included) but printing ABS / ASA also results in everything inside the printer being caked with a thin translucent coating.
 Here is what my H2's glass panels looked like after 350 hours of printing ABS:

 On the other hand my P1S after 1500 hours, 1/3 of the time printing with ABS, is squeaky clean.
 Never had to wipe the glass even once.
 The difference ?
-The home made recirculating air filter & heater hat holding 1.5kg (3lbs) of activated carbon on the P1.
+The previous home-made recirculating air filter & heater hat holding 1.5kg (3lbs) of activated carbon on the P1.

-Unlike many other onboard fumes-scrubbers out there, like the Nevermore, the intake is right above the toolhead, and the 120mm blower moves a lot of air.
-So I suppose this captures most of the fumes right away, thus preventing deposition inside the printer.
+Unlike many other onboard fumes-scrubbers, like the Nevermore or the Bento, the intake is right above the toolhead, and the 120mm blower moves a lot of air.
+So I suppose this immediately captures most of the fumes, thus preventing deposits.

 Worse, not only was the H2 fogging up fast but, the few times the window in the room was closed, I had to leave the room after ~15 minutes due to a too-strong PLA odor during prints with High-Flow nozzles.
 In 3 years that had never happened with the P1+Hat.